panzarino/panzarino.github.io/source/_posts/2015-12-08-new-website.md

 $ rake publish
 {% endhighlight %}

-This is what the relevant part of the [`Rakefile`](https://github.com/zachpanz88/zachpanz88.github.io/blob/source/Rakefile) looks like:
+This is what the relevant part of the [`Rakefile`](https://github.com/zachpanz88/zachpanz88.github.io/blob/source/Rakefile) looks like.
+First, it builds the website with Jekyll in the `_site` directory.
+It then `cd`'s into the `_site` directory.
+To push the files to GitHub, it initializes a repository and sets the remote to match my website repository.
+It changes to the master branch using `--orphan`, meaning that there will be no history.
+The program then commits the files and pushes them to the repository, using `--force`, so previous commits are overwritten.
+The only commit that resides in the [`master`](https://github.com/zachpanz88/zachpanz88.github.io/tree/master) branch is the last time the site was updated, which is stated in the commit message.
 {% highlight ruby %}
 # encoding: UTF-8
 require "rubygems"